Is this the beginning of the end for Canon third-party lenses?

 Canon is apparently not thrilled about Viltrox's AF-capable lens for RF-mount

-Some friendly advice: If you’re a Canon RF-mount mirrorless shooter to expand your kit with third-party lenses, better do it soon.
-Canon appears ready to put the kibosh on sales of non-authorized optics for its flagship mirrorless mount and has already threatened legal against one brand.
+Some advice: If you’re a Canon RF-mount mirrorless shooter looking to expand your kit with third-party lenses, better do soon.
+Canon appears ready to put the kibosh on of non-authorized optics for its flagship mirrorless mount and has already legal action against one brand.

 Canon doesn’t license mounts